vim-ctrlspace/vim-ctrlspace/README.md

 ### Vim-CtrlSpace Idea

 First, I wanted a cool buffer list.
 Something neat and easy.
-MinibufExplorer and friends have some issues with hidden buffers.
+MinibufExplorer and friends have some issues with unnamed buffers.
 Also, I have troubles when I have too many buffers open.
 The list gets longer and longer.
 A tool like CtrlP was helpful to some point (especially when I was looking for a buffer), but it doesn't show you all buffers available.